flintex/flintex-crx/README.md

-# flintex-crx
+# Rogueport Chrome extension

-Chrome extension implementing the flintex postMessage API.
+This extension injects the scripts from https://github.com/rogueport/rogueport in Google Chrome.